Sraj31/Sraj31/README.md

 - 👋 Hi, I’m @Sraj31
 - 👀 I’m interested in ...block chain technologie
 - 💞️ I’m looking to collaborates on ...
-- 📫 How to reach me .. gooddbbnsvs
+- 📫 How to reach me .. gooddbbnsv
 - 😄 Pronouns: ...moto
-- ⚡ Fun facts: ...scroll hohisff
+- ⚡ Fun facts: ...scroll hohisf
 -
 Sraj31/Sraj31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.